MUDMapBuilder/MUDMapBuilder/README.md

 `WARNING: The process wasn't completed.
 Try turning off fix options(fixObstacles/fixNonStraight/fixIntersected)`

-In that case, try setting 'fix...' options to 'false' at "buildOptions".
+In that case, try setting 'fix...' options to 'false' at "buildOptions" node in the input json.
 In most cases, the 'fixIntersected' is the culprit.